-Ensure your vendor can do a better job at running your system than you can-and that it will keep up the good work, month after month.
-Return on investment.
-Although the financial models can vary significantly, the total cost of ownership (TCO) is typically far lower for cloud computing systems than it is for on-premises and hosted systems.
+5. ROI/TCO.
+Although the financial models can vary significantly, the total cost of ownership (TCO) is typically far lower for cloud-computing systems than it is for on-premise and hosted systems.
 Take the time to carefully structure proper ROI scenarios and timelines to determine the investments and payback periods.
-Up front, you'll have training and configuration costs, but the only ongoing cost after implementation should be the software subscription, training, and configuration.
-If you are comparing cloud to on-premises, remember that software licensing for an on-premises solution makes up a very small percentage of its total cost.
-Additional ongoing costs may include customization, hardware, IT personnel, maintenance, training, customizations, and network maintenance.
-These costs result in a far more difficult investment hurdle.
-What's more, cloud computing costs are taken entirely from operating expenses, whereas on-premises deployments typically include even larger operating expenses plus significant capital expenditures investments.
+The only ongoing costs should be monthly fees for the software subscription, training, and configuration.
+If you are comparing cloud to on-premise, remember that software licensing for an on-premise solution makes up a very small percentage of its total cost.
+Additional ongoing costs may include customization, hardware, IT personnel, maintenance, training, tuning, customizations, network maintenance, and much more.
+And that translates into a far more difficult investment hurdle.
+What's more, cloud computing costs are taken entirely from OPEX, whereas on-premise deployments typically include even larger OPEX plus significant CAPEX investments.
 (See Figure 1.)